-20. CPS 511 requires an entity to maintain a remuneration framework that sets out the key policies and processes needed to meet CPS 511 requirements.
-This includes the structure and terms of remuneration arrangements, the process for managing risks from the remuneration practices of any third-party service providers, and operational systems and processes.
+23. CPS 511 requires an entity to maintain a remuneration framework that sets out the key policies and processes needed to meet CPS 511 requirements.
+This includes the structure and terms of remuneration arrangements, the process for mitigating material conflicts from compensation arrangements with any third-party service providers, and operational systems and processes.
 Key components of a typical remuneration framework are illustrated in Figure 1.